nfosdick/fcb_apache/READEME.md

 ## Overview

 This module installs apache on Windows or Linux platforms.
+The init.pp makes use of OS.Name fact to determine the install path.

 ## Module Description

 This module is used to install Apache on both Windows and Linux platforms.
+It uses dynamic hash ( * => $config ) to minimize updates needed for the wrapper module.

+There are 2 core yaml files used to configure Apache instances.
+The merge stragey desired for this module is configured in the merge.yaml, and most effective way to set configuration in Hiera is a deep merge stategy to help minimize duplicate configuration.
+For configuration items that apply to all systems or a majority of systems then defaults.yaml should be used for setting items in hiera.
+If there is a need to override something in defaults then setting values in a more specific Hiera yaml will override anything in defaults.yaml based on a deep merge strategy.
+The primary goal here is to minimize the number of places that things have to be configured in Hiera.

 ### Linux
 The Apache forge module for the Linux installation.
+There

 ### Windows
-Windows
+The Windows installation makes use of custom install manifests as there was not an existing forge module for install Apache on Windows.

 ## Setup
 puppet module install puppetlabs-apache --version 5.4.0